BoMarconiHenriksen/bobRossByCollegeImpossible/README.md

 ### How many lines does the .txt file have?
 There are  181533 lines ine the Bob Ross datasetet.

-### How many times does the .txt file write "RUINED", "Ruined" and "ruined" ?
+### How many times does the .txt file write "RUINED" and "ruined" ?
 The text file write RUINED, Ruined and ruined 5369 times.

 ### How many different users does the .txt file contain ?